 “I have personally met people who, the only image that they have of Jesus is what they’ve seen on TV in American movies.
-I have met people in the Philippines or in China who don’t know Jesus’ name at all.
+I have met people in the Philippines or in East Asia who don’t know Jesus’ name at all.
 They’ll ask me, ‘Is Jesus some person living in your village?’”

 Folks like these, whom International Director Warren Janzen meets as he travels to SEND’s fields around the world, live in unreached people groups.
 SEND International workers are part of a global movement of Jesus followers making disciples among the unreached.
 Today, we’ll explore what “unreached” means — and what it doesn’t.

 As SEND considers where to focus our efforts, we primarily rely on the Joshua Project definition: “An unreached or least-reached people group is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group without outside assistance.”